HackerFromEarth/HackerFromEarth/README.md

 ## Objective

-My journey in cybersecurity has led me to develop a passion, and I am now eager to learn more in this field.
+My journey in cybersecurity has led me to develop a passion, and I am now eager to learn more in this field, leading me continuously hone my skills.

 ## Skills